MRU-CSIS-3512-202201-001/asg-01-instructions/FAQ.md

 More recent questions will be near the top.

+#### Q. The 500px width specified for a mobile poster modal (DETAILS.7) is too big for mobile L size!

+> _A.
+Well, huh.
+You're right!
+Life's too short - just do the mobile for the laptop size.
+(Or if you really want to do a mobile one as well, scale the size down to a reasonable width)._

 #### Q. If I call `displayDefault(5)` twice in a row (for example), do you want to show 5 movies?
 Or 10?
 And is it OK if sometimes duplicate movies show up - I think my random is a _bit_ broken.

 > _A.
 Each time you call `displayDefault`, it should remove the current list of movies and start fresh.
 So 2 calls to `displayDefault(5)` would just show 5 movies.
 And if your random is a bit busted, you're not going to lose any marks - the purpose of `displayDefault` is for me and you to have a convenient way to populate the Default View._